Personalization of Large Language Models: A Survey: Taxonomy of Evaluation Metrics for Personalized LLMs

 More formally, let $\mathbb{E}_i$ represent intrinsic evaluation and $\mathbb{E}_e$ represent extrinsic evaluation.
 Let $\hat{y} = \mathcal{M}(X; \theta)$ denote the generated content for input $X$ from dataset $D$, and let $Y$ represent the ground truth output from $D$.
 Similarly, let $\hat{r} = \mathcal{F}(\hat{y})$ be the downstream task predictions based on $\hat{y}$, and $r$ be the ground truth output for the downstream tasks.

 \begin{itemize} \item \textbf{Intrinsic Evaluation (Sec.~\ref{sec:eval-intrinsic})}: Formally, intrinsic evaluation metrics can be defined as $\psi(\D) = \{\mathbb{E}_i \mid \mathbb{E}_i(\hat{y}, Y)\}$.
-Several widely used metrics fall into this category, including BLEU~\citep{papineni2002bleu}, ROUGE-1~\citep{lin2003automatic}, ROUGE-L~\citep{lin2004automatic}, METEOR~\citep{banerjee2005meteor}, BERTScore~\citep{zhang2019bertscore}, and Hits@K. BLEU is primarily used for text generation tasks, such as machine translation.
+Most research on personalized text generation focuses on scenarios where ground-truth user-written text is available \citep{salemi2023lamp, kumar2024longlamp}.
+In this setting, common evaluation metrics include BLEU~\citep{papineni2002bleu}, ROUGE-1~\citep{lin2003automatic}, ROUGE-L~\citep{lin2004automatic}, METEOR~\citep{banerjee2005meteor}, BERTScore~\citep{zhang2019bertscore}, and Hits@K. BLEU is primarily used for text generation tasks, such as machine translation.
 ROUGE-1 and ROUGE-L belong to the ROUGE family~\citep{lin2004rouge}, originally designed for summarization evaluation.
 ROUGE-1 measures unigram recall between the predicted and reference summaries, while ROUGE-L considers the longest common subsequence between them.
 METEOR, originally developed for machine translation evaluation, focuses on string alignment.
 BERTScore measures the similarity between contextual embeddings generated by the BERT model~\citep{devlin-etal-2019-bert}.
-Hits@K computes the percentage of tested items that appear in the top $k$ returned answers.
+Hits@k measures the percentage of test cases where the correct answer appears in the top \( k \) predictions.
+For example, with the persona ``I love hiking'' and the correct response ``I hike every weekend'' ranked first, it counts as a hit for Hits@1, Hits@3, and Hits@5.
 Higher scores in these metrics indicate better model performance.
+However, there are scenarios where ground-truth text is not available.
+In such cases, model alignment with human pairwise preferences or reward models that capture user intent can serve as alternatives.
+However, this aspect has not been systematically explored yet.

 \item \textbf{Extrinsic Evaluation (Sec.~\ref{sec:eval-extrinsic})}: Extrinsic evaluation metrics can be expressed as $\psi(\D) = \{\mathbb{E}_e \mid \mathbb{E}_e(\hat{r}, r)\}$.
 These metrics are used to evaluate the generated content based on its effectiveness in downstream tasks, such as recommendation or classification.
 For recommendation tasks, common metrics include Recall, Precision, and Normalized Discounted Cumulative Gain (NDCG).
 In typical recommendation systems, the top-$k$ items are returned by personalized LLMs.
 Recall and Precision evaluate whether the predicted top-$k$ items match the expected top-$k$ items, while NDCG takes into account the ranking of the recommendations.
 For classification tasks, metrics such as Recall, Precision, Accuracy, and F1 Score are frequently used to measure performance. \end{itemize}